killercoda/scenarios-ica/traffic-management/finish/finish.md

 <br>

 Kudos, you have finished!
-You can play around with your own ideas.
+You can play around with your own ideas or try other scenarios.
 Good luck on your ICA!